 Dosage Adjustment for Patients with Hepatic Impairment Aged 6 Months and Older

 The dose of KALYDECO should be reduced to one tablet or one packet of oral granules once daily for patients aged 6 months and older with moderate hepatic impairment (Child-Pugh Class B).
 KALYDECO should be used with caution in patients aged 6 months and older with severe hepatic impairment (Child-Pugh Class C) at a dose of one tablet or one packet of oral granules once daily or less frequently.
 Use is not recommended in patients with hepatic impairment below 6 months of age [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3), and Patient Counseling Information (17)].

 Dosage Adjustment for Patients Aged 6 Months and Older Taking Drugs that are CYP3A Inhibitors

 When KALYDECO is being co-administered with strong CYP3A inhibitors (e.g., ketoconazole) in patients aged 6 months or older, the dose should be reduced to one tablet or one packet of oral granules twice a week.
 The dose of KALYDECO should be reduced to one tablet or one packet of granules once daily when co-administered with moderate CYP3A inhibitors (e.g., fluconazole).
 Concomitant use of moderate or strong CYP3A inhibitors is not recommended in patients below 6 months of age.
-Food containing grapefruit or Seville oranges should be avoided [see Drug Interactions (7.1), Clinical Pharmacology (12.3), and Patient Counseling Information (17.2)].
+Food containing grapefruit or Seville oranges should be avoided [see Drug Interactions (7.1), Clinical Pharmacology (12.3), and Patient Counseling Information (17)].